Elizabeth Kahanu Kalanianaʻole: Death

 In 1917, Kūhiō's aunt, Queen Liliʻuokalani, died at her home in Washington Place.
 Elizabeth and Kūhiō were at her bedside.
 On January 7, 1922, Kūhiō died and was interred in the Royal Mausoleum of Hawaii.
 Using her own funds, Elizabeth converted the original tomb building into a memorial chapel for her husband which was dedicated on March 26, 1923.
 The Hawaii Territorial Legislature later reimbursed her for the expenses.

 She was appointed to fill her husband's place as a member of the Hawaiian Home Commission.
 She remarried to James Frank Woods in 1923.
 Woods was widower of Eva Parker Woods, daughter of Samuel Parker, who was the first Republican candidate for congressional delegate, and himself a great-grandson of Parker Ranch founder John Palmer Parker.
 She also was an influential leader in the Hawaii suffragist movement and traveled around the islands teaching local women about their rights to vote.

-She died at Queen's Hospital on February 20, 1932.
+She died at Queen's Hospital on February 19, 1932.
 She had been president of the Native Sons and Daughters of Hawaii, Honourable President of the Kaʻahumanu Society, regent of Hui Kalama, and Moi of the Daughters and Sons of Hawaiian Warriors.
 Because of poor financial management and the couples' generosity to the Hawaiian people, most of her first husband and her own wealth had been depleted by the time of her death and many artifacts of the Hawaiian royal family had to be auctioned to pay off the debt on her estate.
-She was buried in the Oahu Cemetery next to her second husband.
+She was buried in the O'ahu Cemetery next to her second husband, Sec 9.